uulm-mrm/aduulm_logger/README.md

 The source code is not official released and is only for internal use.

-**Author(s): Martin Herrmann
+**Author(s): Martin Herrmann, Jan Strohbeck, Thomas Wodtko
-Maintainer 1:  Martin Herrmann,  Martin.Herrmann@uni-ulm.de
+* Thomas Wodtko,  thomas.wodtko@uni-ulm.de
-Maintainer 2:  Jan Strohbeck, Jan.Strohbeck@uni-ulm.de
+* Jona Ruof, jona.ruof@uni-ulm.de

 Affiliation: Institute of Measurements, Control and Microtechnology, Ulm University**

-The aduulm_logger package has been tested under [ROS] Kinetic and Ubuntu 16.04.
+The aduulm_logger package has been tested under [ROS2] Iron and Ubuntu 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.